 A huge part of the world’s economy has deep roots in goods production.
-Without production of goods the other branches of the economy, like commerce and services wouldn’t have existed at all.
+Without the production of goods the other branches of the economy, like commerce and services wouldn’t have existed at all.

 Goods production may be at the base of the economy, but goods need transport services from the place of production to the place where their consumer is.
-Many times the distance between production place and the consumers is quite big, and this is the reason why the transport of goods is the all-time key economic activity worldwide.
+Many times the distance between the production place and the consumers is quite big, and this is the reason why the transport of goods is an all-time key economic activity worldwide.

 Since ancient times, there was interdependence between shipping activity and the degree of economic development.
 Civilizations who managed to exploit natural advantages like waterways have managed to develop economically.

 Transport has played a catalytic role in the migration, leading to the economic and social transformation of many nations.
 Development, diversification and development of the transport system had as a cause expansion and intensification of production and circulation of goods.

 The same principles regarding transport apply to relations between Canada and the U.S. These two countries, linked by a long commercial tradition, have the world’s largest and most comprehensive trading relationship.

 Transports between the USA and Canada

 To have a better picture of what is the scale of commercial exchanges between the United States of America and Canada, here are some fact figures: